anthonychu/slack-user-change-alerts/README.md

 Port from https://github.com/cfe84/slack-users-change-alerts.

-[![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)

-## Getting Started
+## Application settings

-- Fork this repo
-- Create a new Function App in Azure
-- Add these application settings to the Function App:
+Here are the app settings that the function app depends on:

-    - SlackApiToken - The token used to query the Slack API
+- SlackApiToken - The token used to query the Slack API.
+Obtained from [https://api.slack.com/custom-integrations/legacy-tokens](https://api.slack.com/custom-integrations/legacy-tokens)
-    - SlackbotUrl - URL to the webhook for invoking Slackbot
+- SlackbotUrl - URL to the webhook for invoking Slackbot.
+Obtained from Slack by going to: `'Apps and Integrations' > 'Apps' > 'Custom Integrations' > 'Slackbot'`.
+Create a new configuration if necessary.
+- ChannelsToNotify - Comma-separated list of users or channels to notify (include @ or #).
+For example: `@anthony, @charles`
 - StorageConnection - Connection string to a Storage account.
 Used to persist state between function executions.

-    - ChannelsToNotify - Comma-separated list of users or channels to notify (include @ or #).
-For example: `@anthony, @charles`
-- Set up a continuous deployment from the forked repo in GitHub
-- Watch the notifications come in
+## Quick Deploy to Azure

+[![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)

 ## Running Locally